purutechno/asunnyday/README.md

 It uses the following API for displaying weather:
 1) AccuWeather

-It uses the following API to display suggestions for searched city:
+It uses the following API to display suggestions of city for a keyword:
 1) AccuWeather

 It uses the following API to display weather of searched city: